emily1618/Google-Data-Analytics-Cyclistic-Case-Study/README.md

 - Most popular station for casual riders are: Streeter Dr & Grand Ave, Lake Shore Dr & Monroe St, Millennium Park.
 - Most active months for casual riders are from June to August.

-💡 Marketing ideas to convert casual riders into members:
+💡 Marketing ideas to convert casual riders into members 💡

 #### 1. Marketing effort on the top 5 most popular stations for the causal riders.
+It can be a booth, print media on the bike or the locking station area, or social media post on contest starting from the most popular stations.

 #### 2. Promotional short term membership offer during the summer months.

 #### 3. Promotional weekend term membership for the weekends.

-#### 4. Points incentive for riding more trips in a membership format to receive discount.
+#### 4. Point-award incentive system for riding more trips in a membership format to receive discount and partnership offers.